tlsnotary/tlsnotary/README.md

 ![](/data/documentation/startreal.png)

+The rest of the audit process is as for the 'self-test mode' described above.

+###Logging out
+An important security step for a real audit.
+In case the server is providing cookies (or equivalent session preserving data) in the response which you're about to send to the auditor, you don't want to give the auditor (even though they ought to be trustworthy for obvious reasons) any information that might let them login to your account, even temporarily.
+There is a simple solution.
+Follow these steps:

+1. Press AUDIT THIS PAGE
+2. Wait for the new tab to open as illustrated above.
+3. Check that the data in the html page is as you want (as described above).
+4. **LOG OUT** from your internet banking or other account that you're using.
+5. Press FINISH

-The rest of the audit process is exactly as for the 'Selftest mode' described above.
-Please note that, once you press "Finish" the html of the audited page is sent irretrievably to the auditor, so only press it once you're sure you're happy with that.
+Please note that, once you press "Finish" **the html of the audited page is sent irretrievably to the auditor**, so only press it once you're sure you're happy with that.

+Finally, please note that the above instructions are only the technical instructions for how to run TLSNotary; they don't cover the other practical details of the audit, such as how any bitcoin payments/accounts are dealt with or timing restrictions.
+All of this will be covered in the trading software you're using (for example, [bitsquare](https://bitsquare.io)), and in any extra instructions given by your auditor.

 ###For historical reference###